Noosa Junction live music debate reignites as venues pause entertainment

 “Live music and living local culture are not noise pollution.”

-Seamus Buter says: “As one of the musicians I can tell you without the music, the Junction will die and we can’t allow that.”
+Seamus Buter says: “As one of the musicians I can tell you without the music, the Junction will die.
+And we can’t allow that.”

 While Raw Ordio responded saying, “This has to change.
 Live music is the life blood of the junction.”